-All participants underwent an ERCP under intravenous sedation, in a supine position on an examination table, in an endoscope room.
+All participants underwent an ESD under intravenous anesthesia, in a supine position on an examination table, in an endoscope room.
 Patients assigned to the NHF device group were cannulated with NHF in both nasal passages and provided with humidified air at a flow rate of 40 to 60 L/min.

 A blood pressure monitor, electrocardiogram, and percutaneous oxygen saturation probe attached to the finger were used at the time of examination and treatment.
-Moreover, a transcutaneous CO2 probe was attached to the anterior chest or medial arm, and vital signs were continuously monitored.
-In order to continuously and non-invasively evaluate the circulating CO2 concentration, a transcutaneous CO2 concentration that was not affected even when inhaling high flow air with a nasal cannula was used.
-Transcutaneous CO2 was measured by a continuously attached electrode of the transcutaneous CO2 monitor (TCM) (Radiometer Inc., Japan) to the anterior chest and measuring the transcutaneous CO2 concentration together with the transcutaneous oxygen saturation and respiratory rate.
-Values were obtained from the anesthesia record of the electronic medical record (Nihon Kohden Inc., Japan).
+Moreover, a transcutaneous CO2 (PtcCO2) probe was attached to the anterior chest or medial arm, and vital signs were continuously monitored.
+In order to continuously and non-invasively evaluate the circulating CO2 concentration, a PtcCO2 concentration that was not affected even when inhaling high-flow air with a nasal cannula was used.
+PtcCO2 was measured by a continuously attached electrode of the transcutaneous CO2 monitor (Radiometer, Inc, Japan) to the anterior chest and measuring the PtcCO2 concentration together with the transcutaneous oxygen saturation and respiratory rate.
+Values were obtained from the anesthesia record of the electronic medical record (Nihon Kohden, Inc, Japan).
 In the group receiving NHF, the values of vital signs 10 minutes after inhalation from the nasal cannula were recorded.